lichyyyyyy/scRNAseq-Embedding-Benchmark/ReadMe.md

 ## Environment SetUp

-Or to activate environment from `environment.txt`:
+Python version 3.10.

+To activate environment from `environment.txt` and please install the correct version of pyTorch in this site: https://pytorch.org/get-started/locally/.

 ```
 # Activate the virtual environment